 A question that we often receive at Deerhaven Gardens involves why, given the comparatively high success rate of the Sinclair Method, is it not better known.
 The answer is, tragically, somewhat predictable.
 In the first place, Dr. Sinclair’s approach to addiction treatment has, in fact, been embraced by the recovery community, but less so in America than in other parts of the world.
 This has more to do with the unwillingness of the American recovery community to change their methods than with the efficacy of the Method.

 The Sinclair Method at Deerhaven Gardens

 At Deerhaven Gardens, we offer a boutique, luxury addiction treatment program that features the Sinclair Method at its very center.
-Our treatment center treats only women suffering from alcohol use disorder, and we make a point of ensuring that each treatment plan is customized to meet the individual needs of each resident.
-Because we understand the importance of this level of individualized care, we only treat up to six residents at a time.
-We also understand the importance of privacy and comfort as our residents embark upon their new lives.
+Our treatment center treats only women suffering from alcohol use disorder, and we make a point of ensuring that each treatment plan is customized to meet the individual needs of each client.
+Because we understand the importance of this level of individualized care, we only treat up to six clients at a time.
+We also understand the importance of privacy and comfort as our clients embark upon their new lives.
 To this end, our five-star resort-style addiction treatment center features a broad range of amenities and breathtaking natural scenery, including gorgeous views of the Blue Ridge and Appalachian Mountains.

 Among the addiction therapy services we offer to accompany the Sinclair Method are:

 - Psychotherapy, including cognitive-behavioral therapy, dialectical behavior therapy, trauma-informed care, and classical psychoanalysis